Agentic Evaluation Testing

 Lessons Learned

 - Context window management matters.
-Long sessions should checkpoint state to
+Long sessions can checkpoint to

 Resources